Dexalot/dexalot-docs/docs/apiv2/README.md

 ### Get Deployment (Contract Addresses and ABI)

-GET
+GET /trading/deployment/params?contracttype=contract_type&returnAbi=true&env=sub-env
-/trading/deployment/params?contracttype=contract_type&returnAbi=true&env=
-sub-en

 *Note: the previous trading/deploymentabi endpoint has been retired*

 #### Description

 Returns the deployment details of the Dexalot contracts including their abi

 #### Query Parameters